Marsha Stevens: Personal life and later music career

 Stevens' marriage to Russ Stevens lasted for seven years; together, they had two children.
 Support of her music and Children of the Day by their pastor, Chuck Smith, ended when the Stevens marriage ended.
 In her later-written memoir, Stevens stated Smith insisted Children of the Day be headed by one of the male band members and that after she revealed publicly she was a lesbian in 1981, Smith cut ties with her.
-Stevens further stated in the book that Smith suggested she hadn't "married the right man."
+Stevens further stated in the book that Smith suggested she had not "married the right man."

-In the divorce, the judge awarded Stevens half the royalties of all her songs, as well as custody of their children.
+In the divorce, the judge awarded Marsha Stevens half the royalties of all her songs, as well as custody of their children.
 Stevens continued to live and raise her children in Southern California and became a registered nurse.

 After coming out publicly as a lesbian following her divorce, Stevens faced severe criticism from Christians, churches, and the Christian music industry.
 Her songs were torn from hymnals and songbooks with the torn pages sent to her in the mail.

 Never feeling she was no longer a Christian after coming out, Stevens joined the predominantly gay and lesbian Metropolitan Community Church (MCC) in Los Angeles in 1984.
 Becoming involved in that church's music ministry, she continued to write music and began touring with a group from the MCC as well as doing solo concerts.
 Stevens' concerts were often held at other MCC churches around the country in addition to independent churches with predominantly gay and lesbian congregations.
-It was during this time period in the 1980s that Stevens formed BALM, "Born Again Lesbian Music"; the ministry being the label under which she started recorded her music.
+It was during this time period in the 1980s that Stevens formed BALM, "Born Again Lesbian Music"; the ministry being the label under which she started recording her music.